 Photo by Ibeth Photography

-Yoon’s performance of Beethoven has been described as “equal to Beethoven’s virtuosic demands” by the New York Concert Review.
-She has performed at Carnegie Hall, Lincoln Center, the Greene Space, Isabella Stewart Gardner Museum, Château de Fontainebleau, the Schumann-Haus Museum in Leipzig, Hamarikyu Asahi Hall, and Seoul Arts Center in addition to many other stages in the United States, Europe, and Asia.
-Her live performances have been featured on WQXR, New York’s leading classical radio station, and KBS, the national television station of South Korea.
-Yoon has appeared as a soloist with the Carl Maria von Weber Orchestra of Dresden, Germany, the Camerata Forum Internacional in Spain, the Prime Philharmonic of South Korea, and the Brooklyn Chamber Orchestra of New York City.
+Lee’s performances of Beethoven have been praised by New York Concert Review as being “equal to Beethoven’s virtuosic demands.”
+She has appeared at major venues including Carnegie Hall, Lincoln Center, The Greene Space, the Isabella Stewart Gardner Museum, the Château de Fontainebleau, the Schumann-Haus Museum in Leipzig, Hamarikyu Asahi Hall, and the Seoul Arts Center, among many others throughout the United States, Europe, and Asia.
+Her live performances have been broadcast on WQXR, New York’s leading classical radio station, and KBS, South Korea’s national television network.
+As a soloist, she has performed with the Carl Maria von Weber Orchestra of Dresden, the Camerata Forum Internacional (Spain), the Prime Philharmonic Orchestra of South Korea, and the Brooklyn Chamber Orchestra.

-A champion of the repertoire for strings and piano, Yoon Lee collaborates with many international artists, including Shmuel Ashkenasi, Astrid Schween, Timothy Eddy, Colin Carr, Catherine Cho, Laurie Smukler, Zlatomir Fung, Stella Chen, and Timothy Choi, as well as members of the Juilliard String Quartet, Borromeo String Quartet, and Orion String Quartet.
-She has also been the pianist for master classes by Hilary Hahn, Leonidas Kavakos, Steven Isserlis, and Frans Helmerson, among many others.
+A champion of the repertoire for strings and piano, Yoon is a sought-after collaborative pianist and has worked closely with distinguished artists including Shmuel Ashkenasi, Timothy Eddy, Colin Carr, Astrid Schween, Catherine Cho, Laurie Smukler, Tommy Mesa, Zlatomir Fung, Stella Chen, and Timothy Choi, as well as members of the Juilliard String Quartet, Borromeo String Quartet, and Orion String Quartet.
+She has also served as pianist for master classes led by Hilary Hahn, Leonidas Kavakos, Steven Isserlis, and Frans Helmerson, among others.

-Yoon has taught chamber music at The Juilliard School’s Precollege, Manhattan School of Music’s Precollege, Heifetz International Music Institute, and Kneisel Hall’s ACMI, and has served as a jury member at the Manhattan School of Music’s Precollege Piano Concerto Competition, the Chamber Music Competition, the YMF Festival by Schubert Club, and the NFMC Junior Music Festival.
-In sharing her passion and love for chamber music, she serves as the Board of Trustee of the Kneisel Hall Chamber Music School and Festival, as well as a co-Artistic Director of Noree Chamber Soloists, an ensemble she co-founded in 2017.
-Yoon received her Doctor of Musical Arts from the Manhattan School of Music and a Graduate Diploma from The Juilliard School.
-She is currently on the faculty of SUNY Purchase College’s Conservatory of Music and the Heifetz International Music Festival, as well as a staff pianist at The Juilliard School.
+Yoon has taught chamber music at The Juilliard School Pre-College, Manhattan School of Music Pre-College, the Heifetz International Music Institute, Kneisel Hall’s ACMI, and at SUNY Purchase College’s Conservatory of Music.
+She has served as a jury member for the Manhattan School of Music Pre-College Piano Concerto Competition, the MSM Chamber Music Competition, the YMF Festival presented by the Schubert Club, and the NFMC Junior Music Festival.
+Deeply committed to chamber music education, she serves on the Board of Trustees of the Kneisel Hall Chamber Music School and Festival and is co-Artistic Director of Noree Chamber Soloists, an ensemble she co-founded in 2017.

-Outside of her musical pursuits, Yoon enjoys spending time in her pottery studio, running in Central Park, and cherishing moments with her pup, Cookie.
+Outside of her musical pursuits, Yoon enjoys spending time in her pottery studio (www.instagram.com/yoonscreativestudio), running in Central Park, and cherishing moments with her Havanese pup, Cookie.

 (Under 250 Words)